olalium/react-with-AKS/README.md

 ### Prerequisites
 The code in this repository does not create or initiate the Azure resources needed to run AKS.
 [This workshop](https://docs.microsoft.com/en-us/learn/modules/aks-workshop/02-deploy-aks) describes the steps needed to deploy Kubernetes with AKS.
 Using the relevant pieces of the workshop should enable you to create and deploy your own AKS.

+To run the code locally you must have Docker installed.

 ### Glossary
 ACR = Azure Container Registry